benjamin-heasly/pyramid/docs/plexon-demo/README.md

 ### readers: ###

-The `readers:` section tells Pyramid to read a Plexon file, and which event, spike, and AD signal channels to take:
+The `readers` section tells Pyramid to read a Plexon file, and which event, spike, and AD signal channels to take:

  - For `spikes` it will take `all` of the channels present in the file.
  - For `events` it will take only the `Strobed` channel and give it the name `ecodes`.
 It will also make a separate copy the `ecodes` buffer, named `delimiter`.